Elementary Education (MAT)

 - Acceptable interview.

-Mid-Point Assessment: Prior to Student Teaching: No lower than 2.0 in each content methods class; all prerequisites met; all courses listed above passed; Positive recommendation from Elementary Program Committee (including assessment of dispositions and mid-program teacher performance assessment).
-Electronic documentation of 200 hours of diverse and approved field experiences.
+Mid-Point Assessment: Prior to Student Teaching: Satisfactory dispositions assessment; no lower than a "C" in each content methods class; all prerequisites met; all courses listed above passed; electronic documentation of 200 hours of diverse and approved field experiences; satisfactory performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.

-Degree Assessment: All program course work with 3.0 cumulative GPA (and no more than a total of two C grades in degree courses); Positive recommendation from Elementary Program Committee (including assessment of dispositions and final degree teacher performance assessment).
+Degree Assessment: All program course work with 3.0 cumulative GPA (and no more than a total of two "C's" grades in degree courses); a "C" or higher in student teaching; satisfactory performance on all Hallmark Assessment Tasks; Target performance or better on all rubrics.

 Praxis Disclaimer: Teacher certification requirements are subject to change.
 Before registering for certification test(s), please refer to the Education Profession Standards Board (EPSB) website at www.epsb.ky.gov or www.ets.org/praxis for current requirements.